| Danae Brissonnet, on scaffolding, upper left |

 favourite mural, the huge one decorating the Palacio Municipal (City Hall).
 The mural on the tourist information centre

-on Medina suffered sun damage and is being repainted this week with a different
+in Medina suffered sun damage and is being repainted this week with a different

 collage of ocean-themed images.

-Tysa - mural at the municipal waste transfer facility |
+| Tysa at the municipal waste transfer facility |

 The original plan included decorating

-the bland exterior of the Casa de Cultura in centro, but when Danae Brissonnet
+the bland exterior of the Casa de Cultura in Centro, but when Danae Brissonnet

 painting.
 Too bad for the Casa de